farabian66/starter-academic/content/post/TelemetryAward2019/index.md

 ---
-title: PhD Student Wins Second Telemetry Award
+title: Ph.D.
+Student Wins Second Telemetry Award
 subtitle: For her second year, Farah Arabian, a PhD student in the Electrical Engineering department, won an award for the paper she submitted in the International Telemetry Conference (ITC).

 # Summary for listings and search engines